Top 10 refreshment stalls

 10. International cuisine!

 ‘Two mums from the Philippines run a noodle bar at our fair, serving a chicken-based noodle dish and a vegetarian one.
 They provide and cook on mobile gas rings.
 The takings last year were £440!
-We use an area of the playground for the BBQ and other food-related stalls, creating a food court.
-The noodle dish is priced in line with the BBQ (around £2.50).
+We use an area of the playground for the barbecue and other food-related stalls, creating a food court.
+The noodle dish is priced in line with the barbecue (around £2.50).
 I think it’s vital to get parents of other cultural backgrounds involved in the organisation and running of stalls.’

 Roo Kanis-Buck, chair, Holy Family Friends Association